Cloud to Edge: Benchmarking LLM Inference On Hardware-Accelerated Single-Board Computers: Experimental Setup

 \subsection{Measurement Methodology}

-Benchmarking was automated using a custom Python harness that interfaces with each runtime's HTTP API\footnote{Source code is publicly available \url{https://github.com/SquidyBallinx11011/LLM-Edge-Benchmarking-Suite}}.
+Benchmarking was automated using a custom Python harness that interfaces with each runtime's HTTP API\footnote{Source code is publicly available \url{https://github.com/kaze-technologies/LLM-Edge-Benchmarking-Suite}}.
 For each model and hardware configuration, a warmup request is issued to ensure the model is loaded into memory before timed runs begin.
 The benchmark then issues a streaming inference request, recording wall-clock time at submission and at receipt of the first token (yielding TTFT), with throughput calculated as tokens generated divided by total elapsed time.
-Each configuration is executed for n=5 runs, the mean reported and per-run deviations logged to assess variance.
-Power consumption was measured using a Mecheer JK-PM07 power meter and scaled to derive energy per million tokens (MJ/Mtok).
+Each configuration was executed for $n=5$ runs, with the mean reported and per-run values retained.
+Input power was measured using a Mecheer JK-PM07.
+Idle power was not subtracted, so the reported values represent total system energy.
+Energy consumption was calculated as $\bar{P}t/N$ MJ/Mtok, where $\bar{P}$ is mean measured power in watts, $t$ is the measured inference duration in seconds, and $N$ is the number of generated tokens; numerically, $1$ J/token equals $1$ MJ/Mtok.